grittygrease/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 are not encrypted with a handshake key.

 Each authenticator is computed using a Handshake Context and Finished MAC Key derived from the TLS session.
+These values are derived using an exporter as described in {{!RFC5705}} (for TLS 1.2) or {{!TLS13=I-D.ietf-tls-tls13}} (for TLS 1.3).
+These values use different labels depending on the role of the
+sender:

-The Handshake Context is and Finished MAC Key are dependent on whether the authenticator is created by the client or the server.
+* The Handshake Context is an exporter value that is derived using the label "EXPORTER-client authenticator handshake context" or "EXPORTER-server authenticator handshake context" for authenticators sent by the client and server respectively.
+The length of the exported value is 64 bytes.

-* The Handshake Context is an {{!RFC5705}} (for TLS 1.2) or
-{{!I-D.ietf-tls-tls13}} (for TLS 1.3) exporter value derived using the label "EXPORTER-client authenticator handshake context" or "EXPORTER-server authenticator handshake context", depending on the sender, and length 64 bytes.
-The context_value is absent (length zero).
+* The Finished MAC Key is an exporter value derived using the label "EXPORTER-server authenticator finished key" or "EXPORTER-client authenticator finished key" for authenticators sent by the client and server respectively.

-* The Finished MAC Key is an exporter value derived using the label "EXPORTER-server authenticator finished key" or "EXPORTER-client authenticator finished key", depending on the sender.
-The length of this key is equal to the length of the output of the hash function selected in TLS for the pseudorandom function (PRF); cipher suites that do not use the TLS PRF MUST define a hash function that can be used for this purpose or they cannot be used.
+  The length of the exported value is equal to the length of the output of the hash function selected in TLS for the pseudorandom function (PRF); cipher suites that do not use the TLS PRF MUST define a hash function that can be used for this purpose or they cannot be used.

+The context_value used for the exporter is absent (length zero) for all four values.

 If the connection is TLS 1.2, the master secret MUST have been computed with the extended master secret {{!RFC7627}} to avoid key synchronization attacks.